DanielLiu1123/httpexchange-spring-boot-starter/README.md

 For `RestClient` and `RestTemplate`, there are many built-in implementations of `ClientHttpRequestFactory`, use `EnhancedJdkClientHttpRequestFactory` to support dynamic `read-timeout` by default.

-**If choose to use other implementations, dynamic `read-timeout` for single request will not be supported.**

 > ⚠️ **Warning**:
 > If choose to use other implementations, dynamic `read-timeout` for single request will not be supported,
 > Spring does not provide an extension point to support this feature,